Cathedral Rock, Sedona

 Papago Park is a city park in Phoenix and Tempe, Arizona.
 Consisting of 1,200 acres in Phoenix and 296 acres is Tempe, the park is a hilly area known for its red sandstone formations, its giant saguaro cacti and other desert plants, small lakes, biking paths, hiking trails, and much more.

-More ideas: Things to Do in Florence, Arizona
+More ideas: Florence, Arizona

 Glen Canyon Dam and Bridge, Arizona